 Editor's note: The following is an excerpt from the FiercePracticeManagement eBook, ICD-10 Implementation for Physician Practices.

 For more on these and other steps to ICD-10 success--specific to physician practices--download the FiercePracticeManagement eBook, ICD-10 Implementation for Physician Practices.
-It includes articles on the financial impact of ICD-10 on physician practices, as well as tips on how train staff for the transition.
+It includes articles on the financial impact of ICD-10 on physician practices, as well as steps to create a roadmap to guide your organization through the transition.